AI governance, ethics, and policy — how institutions, standards, and public debate shape our life with artificial intelligence.

 Searchable archive of AI-related legislation, regulations, and governance documents from around the world — a GRAIL and Georgetown CSET collaboration.

-Explore dataset arrow_forwardPolitical Deepfakes Incidents Database (PDID)
+Portal arrow_forwardPolitical Deepfakes Incidents Database (PDID)

 Structured records of political deepfake incidents — incident type, actors, platform context, detection status, and governance response — built for research and journalism.

-Explore dataset arrow_forwardAI Survey Hub for Attitudes and Research Exchange (AI SHARE)
+Dataset arrow_forwardAI Survey Hub for Attitudes and Research Exchange (AI SHARE)

 Survey instruments, codebooks, and methodological notes for studying public attitudes toward AI — built for cross-context replication and comparative research.